FarronF/limerick-council-meetings/meetings/2023/09/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 12th July 2023.md

 calming measures in Feohanagh and Athea was also made.

-The holding of a Briefing on the Dromcollogher Public Realm Plan was also raised.--- 14
+The holding of a Briefing on the Dromcollogher Public Realm Plan was also raised.
+---
+14

 It was agreed that the Meetings Administrator would arrange a date for the next Joint Policing